coderefinery/social-coding/content/software-licensing-eu.md

 * [Research Software Alliance Policy Directory](https://www.researchsoft.org/software-policies/)
 ```

 ## Introduction

+In the European Union, software protection is governed by copyright law, which makes a sharp distinction between what is protected and what is not:

+ * **Protected**: The specific source code text, expression, binaries, and preparatory design work.
+ * **Not protected**: Underlying mathematical algorithms, ideas, programming logic, and interface principles.

-Because copyright only protects the expression (code) and not the ideas, developers use licenses to define how that expression can be legally reused.
-We can classify these licenses into three main categories
+Because copyright only protects the expression and not the underlying ideas, developers use licenses to define how that expression can be legally reused.
-   * **Protected**: Specific text and expression of a program in any form, including preparatory design work
-   * **Not protected**: Underlying ideas, mathematical algorithms, logic, and interface principles.

 ## Claisfication of licenses related to software